albar965/littlenavmap-manual/src/en/PROFILE.rst

 Top of Climb and Top of Descent Paths
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The elevation profile will also display the top of climb and top of
+The elevation profile also displays the top of climb and top of
-descent which are calculated based on the current :doc:`AIRCRAFTPERF` profile and wind situation.
+descent which are calculated based on the current :doc:`AIRCRAFTPERF` profile and :ref:`wind` situation.

 Note that the TOC and TOD calculation is influenced by altitude
 restrictions in procedures. *Little Navmap* will calculate a climb or